 Professor Ian Tomlinson MA, PhD, BM, BCh FRCPath FMedSci

-Ian is a Professor of Molecular and Population Genetics and Head of the Population and Functional Genetics Lab at the Wellcome Trust Centre for Human Genetics in Oxford.
 His main research interest is cancer genetics, focusing particularly on the genes involved in bowel cancer.
 In collaboration with the Cancer Research UK Colorectal Cancer Unit at St Mark''s Hospital, Professor Tomlinson is currently carrying out the ''Colorectal tumour gene identification study'' known as CORGI, where DNA samples from hundreds of families with a history of bowel cancer from all over the UK are collected.
-Professor Tomlinson is also studying people with the inherited syndrome ''Familial Adenomatous Polyposis'' (FAP).
+Professor Tomlinson is also studying people with the inherited syndrome ''Familial Adenomatous Polyposis'' (FAP).www.ed.ac.uk/cancer-centre/research/tomlinson-group

 Professor Håvard E. Danielsen PhD (Med)

 Håvard has taken on the task of leading the CRC network.
 He is Director at the Institute for Cancer Genetics and Informatics at Oslo University Hospital (Norway) and professor at Department of Informatics, University of Oslo.
-Håvard is also PI at Centre for Cancer Biomedicine, a Norwegian Research Council centre of excellence in research, as well as Visiting Senior Research Associate at the Nuffield Division of Clinical Laboratory Sciences at University of Oxford.
+In November 2017 Håvard was appointed Visiting Professor in Cancer Informatics at the Nuffield Division of Clinical Laboratory Sciences at the University of Oxford.
+The last decade he has also been PI at Centre for Cancer Biomedicine, a Norwegian Research Council centre of excellence in research.
 His research has primarily focused on DNA- and Chromatin organization, and the development of high throughput methods for detection and characterisation of large-scale genomic instability based on high-resolution digital microscopy and advanced image analysis.